Lichtenwald: Hegenlohe

 The first documented mention of Hegenlohe was on 26 April 1173, under the name Haginilo, when the Antipope Callixtus III confirmed the properties of the St. Blasien Monastery (Southern Black Forest) in Hegenlohe.
 Until 1364, the Dukes of Teck held the feudal lordship.
 Later, the feudal lordship over Hegenlohe was transferred to the Counts of Württemberg, who in turn enfeoffed it to the Esslinger family Holdermann among others.
-In 1457, the lordship reverted back to the Württembergs, who then assigned the town to the district office of Schorndorf.
+In 1457, the lordship reverted to the Württembergs, who then assigned the town to the district office of Schorndorf.
 The municipality has belonged to the Esslingen district since the regional reform of 1938.
 Until 1379, the settlement of Ritzisweiler, mentioned around 1140, existed on Hegenlohe's municipal area.
 Another settlement called Witzenweiler existed until before the Thirty Years' War.

 Thomashardt and Hegenlohe always formed a unified parish community.
 Around 1700, the municipality of Hegenlohe began introducing its own school instruction; previously, school-age children (only boys) had to attend classes in Thomashardt and Hohengehren.